Professor Dr. Jochen Müller

 Mannheim Centre for European Social Research (MZES), University of Mannheim.

-Project: ‘Intra-party Heterogeneity and its Political Consequences in Europe’
+Project: ‘Intra-party heterogeneity and its political consequences in European states’

-Project: ‘Intra-party Heterogeneity and its Political Consequences in Europe’
+Project: ‘Intra-party heterogeneity and its political consequences in European states’

 Mannheim Centre for European Social Research (MZES), University of Mannheim.